8Stringking/TITAN-MS3/README.md

 7. - I the user, can assign a colleague to a specific department
 8. - I the user, can add/edit/delete a colleagues personal information into the database
 9. - I the user, have the ability to log out, and am notified when this is successful.
+10. - I the user, am notified of any actions taken such as edit/delete

 <a name="wireframes"></a>
 ## WireFrames